Rustgi Lab

 Tumor Metastasis and Metastatic Organotropism

 Metastatic organotropism, a phenomenon defined by the intrinsic propensity of tumor cells to selectively metastasize to different organs, is poorly understood despite being first described in Stephen Paget’s famous 1889 “seed and soil” hypothesis.
 Using novel mouse models of pancreatic cancer, we have demonstrated that liver and lung metastatic organotropism is dependent on the E-CADHERIN regulating protein p120 catenin (p120ctn).
 Complete loss of p120ctn destabilizes membranous E-CAD leading to a preference towards lung metastases.
 In contrast, heterozygous deletion of p120ctn, a state sufficient for E-CAD-mediated cellular adhesion, allows for both lung and liver metastases.
 Collectively, these results suggest that cells undergo epithelial-to-mesenchymal transition (EMT) and are thus in a mesenchymal state favor lung metastastasis, while those that are able to undergo the reverse mesenchymal-to-epithelial transition (MET) and thus return to an epithelial state can metastasize to either liver or lung.
-We are currently undergoing various screens to determine the downstream mechanisms that govern both EMT-MET axis as well as metastatic organotropism.
+Our work here is connected to how mutant p53 contributes to metastasis/organotropism in various GI cancers as well as how LIN28B cooperates with other genes in colon cancer induced liver metastasis.

 Lab Members